Eating Disorders: More than about eating and appearance

 A woman with an eating disorder rallies tremendous courage to start recovery work.
 Our culture adds to her need for courage by the constant criticism of eating disorder behavior and intense laser focus on women's bodies to appraise a woman's value or character or appropriate role or intelligence.

-What's your eating disorder really about?
 If you have an eating disorder you know that your symptoms cover more than your behavior with food.
 But maybe you think your other feelings and behaviors are not related to your eating disorder.
 Or maybe you think that those other feelings are simply a part of your natural character.
-It's possible that you may be suffering from early childhood trauma.
+It's possible that you are suffering from trauma.

 In addition to your eating disorder behaviors please ask yourself these questions.